lifadev/archive_aws-lambda-go/README.md

 ## Documentation

-This [wiki](wiki) is the main source of documentation for developers working with or contributing to the project.
+This [wiki][eawsy-wiki] is the main source of documentation for developers working with or contributing to the project.

 ## About